zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 ---
 id: blockscout
-title: Blockscout
+title: BlockScout
-description: How to set up a Blockscout instance to work with Polygon Edge.
+description: How to set up a BlockScout instance to work with Polygon Edge.
 keywords:
   - docs
   - polygon